kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 4. Enter your administrative password at the prompt
 5. Left-click the 'Other Software' tab
 6. Uncheck the appropriate box in the center section of the window to disable a repository
 7. Left-click the 'Close' button.

-A prompt will appear to update the package list
-8. Discover will now forget the no longer available software
+A prompt will appear to update the package list, Discover will now forget the no longer available software.

 Remove a Repository
 ~~~~~~~~~~~~~~~~~~~~